 Choose a topic to watch videos that answer real-life questions

-Life Adjustments After a Spinal Cord Injury: Personal Experiences with Paralysis
+Life Adjustments After a Spinal Cord Injury

-What's been the most unexpected change in your life?
+Q: What’s been the most unexpected change in your life?

 Your life just takes a different journey.
 I mean, you may or may not think you would be where you were today.
 This wasn’t my plan.
 But thank goodness I was able to go back to my job, and my life and stuff like that.
 It just was not something you plan on, that’s for sure.